julien040/anyquery/website/src/content/docs/docs/reference/Commands/anyquery_run.md

 ---
 title: anyquery run
-description: Learn how to use the anyquery run command in AnyQuery.
+description: Learn how to use the anyquery run command in Anyquery.
 ---

 Run a SQL query from the community repository